G. P. "Bud" Peterson: Career

 During Peterson's tenure in 2010, Georgia Tech became the first American college in nearly a decade to be accepted into the American Association of Universities (AAU), largely seen as an affirmation of the Institute's status as one of America's top research institutions.
 The AAU had studied Georgia Tech's accolades for several years including the amount of federal grants and the number of faculty awards and research citations.

 While president at Georgia Tech, he was accused of a lack of due process by students.
 This resulted in lawsuits that resulted in students who were accused of sexual misconduct being reinstated and winning settlements.
 After criticism led by former Georgia state lawmaker Earl Ehrhart, Tech withdrew a 47 million dollar request to fund a renovation project of Institute's library complex.
 Along with those allegations, he was accused of a wrongful termination, and therefore sued by Dr. Joy Laskar, and several court proceedings followed with Laskar winning the case.

 Georgia Tech rapidly expanded its global footprint in the decade of Peterson's term as president.
 Tech established new research programs in Europe, Asia, and Latin America and grew collaborations with more than 100 countries.
 During Peterson's time as president, more than 58% of Georgia Tech's undergraduate students participated in an international experience like studying, researching, or working abroad.
-Georgia Tech also opened its second program abroad in Shenzhen, China.

-On Sept.
-23, 2017, Peterson announced a fund he created for donors to contribute money for student mental health and wellness initiatives.
+On September 23, 2017, Peterson announced a fund he created for donors to contribute money for student mental health and wellness initiatives.
 Peterson stated the fund was set up following discussions with student organizations and others in the wake of the fatal campus police shooting of Georgia Tech student Scout Schultz that occurred the weekend prior to the announcement as well as due to a riot on campus.
 This resulted in a lawsuit by the family which resulted in a million dollar settlement.

 In late 2018 and early 2019, a number of ethics lapses and conflict of interest allegations by several top Georgia Tech administrators were revealed, leading to several resignations.
 There was a professor charged with defrauding the NSF.
 There were also security breaches that exposed the data of 1.3 million individuals.
 In early January 2019, Peterson announced his planned retirement as president of Georgia Tech in summer 2019.